Juniper/splitcopy/README.md

 At a minimum, sshd must be running on the remote host.
 On JUNOS/EVO this requires 'system services ssh' configuration.

-If using ftp to copy files (default) then an ftp daemon must be running on the remote host.
+If using ftp to copy files then an ftp daemon must be running on the remote host.
 On JUNOS this requires 'system services ftp' configuration.
+FTP is the default transfer method due to its lower resource usage and its ability to restart transfers.

 Script overheads include authentication, sha hash generation/comparison, disk space check, file split and join.
 It can be slower than normal ftp/scp for small files as a result.